Published: 2026-05-04

 Practically, this means extending security policy frameworks to include agentic AI-specific provisions, integrating agentic AI into the organization’s risk register with formal risk ownership and review cadences, and incorporating agentic AI threat scenarios into annual security assessments and penetration testing programs.
 Organizations should also engage with third-party AI service providers using the guidance’s risk framework — vendor assessments, contract terms, and due diligence processes for AI-enabled services should incorporate questions about agent identity management, access scoping, human oversight design, and audit trail completeness.

 The guidance notes explicitly that existing security frameworks do not fully cover agentic AI risks and calls for continued research and collaboration between organizations and standards bodies [1].
-Organizations should participate in and monitor the evolution of CSA’s MAESTRO framework [10], the AICM, and the STAR for AI program, as well as CSA’s ongoing initiatives to secure the agentic control plane [11][13].
-These frameworks will increasingly operationalize the guidance’s requirements in auditable, certifiable form.
+Organizations should participate in and monitor the evolution of CSA’s MAESTRO framework, AICM, STAR for AI program, AARM specification, and ATF, as these frameworks will increasingly operationalize the guidance’s requirements in auditable, certifiable form.

 Mapping to CSA Frameworks